PorktoberRevolution/ReStocked/Distribution/Restock/readme.txt

 LICENSING
 =========

-The art assets in this pack (all models and textures) are distributed under an All Rights Reserved License.
-You may not redistribute or re-use these assets without express permission from the authors.
+See the license.txt file for more information.

+Any bundled mods are distributed under their own license:
-ModuleManager by ialdabaoth and sarbian is distributed under a Creative Commons Sharealike license.
+- ModuleManager by blowfish and sarbian is distributed under a Creative Commons Sharealike license.
 More details, including source code, can be found here: http://forum.kerbalspaceprogram.com/threads/31342-0-20-ModuleManager-1-3-for-all-your-stock-modding-needs?p=528607&viewfull=1#post528607